Saniya Sethi

 Effectiveness

-Click on an element which is not a button
+Our most popular error made: click(s) on an element that is not a button

 Efficiency

-Time taken to complete tasks:
+Time taken to complete tasks

 -